 Now I’m a proper member of Ravelry, I spend quite a lot of time browsing free, easy patterns in order to practice knitting with.
-This popped up, I need a pin cushion (I’ve been officially told off about the pins on the carpet!) and it worked out very nicely indeed.
+This popped up, I needed a pin cushion (I’ve been officially told off about the pins on the carpet) and it worked out very nicely indeed.

 I used the Tofu Pin Cushion pattern from BitterSweet, which is super sweet, however mine isn’t quite the right colour for tofu.
 Nevermind, I wasn’t going for culinary accuracy anyway.
 To keep in with the light mauve-y yarn, I used purple embroidery thread for the eyes and mouth.
 The filling is a block of car cleaning sponge.
 It’s cute yet functional so I’m happy.